-For honest and ethical appraisals, rely on Residential Appraisal Service, LLC
+Honesty and Integrity: Residential Appraisal Service, LLC

-We require the highest professional integrity possible from ourselves.
-Working on orders that contingency fees is never an option.
+Residential Appraisal Service, LLC holds itself to the industry standards and mandates set in place for professional behavior.
+We can't accept anything less from ourselves.
+We have a responsibility not to do assignments on contingency fees.
 That is, we don't agree to do an appraisal report and get paid only if the loan closes.
-We don't do assignments on percentage fees.
-That is probably the appraisal industries most important rule, because it would invite fraudulent practices since increasing the value of the home would up the fee.
-We don't do that.
-Other unprofessional practices may be established by state law or professional organizations that the appraiser belongs.
+We can't do assignments on percentage fees.
+That is probably the appraisal professions most important rule, because it would invite appraisal fraud since raising the estimate of the home would inflate the their paycheck.
+We set ourselves to a higher standard.
+Other unethical practices may be defined by state law or professional organizations to which an appraiser belongs.